Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 	{3, 4, 5, 7, 5, 4, 3}
 }};
 ```
 This table represents every cell of a connect 4 board.
-Where its value is the amount of lines that can be made using that cell.
-A cell with more possibilities for connections inheritely means these cells have a higher value.
-By checking which player posseses a certain node we can weigh our evaluation.
+Where its value is the number of lines that can be made using that cell.
+A cell with more possibilities for connections inheritably means these cells have a higher value.
+By checking which player possesses a certain node we can weigh our evaluation.
 This evaluation function is one of the fastest approaches since it requires relatively little calculations.

 ```cpp
 for (int row = 0; row < state.GetNrRows(); row++)